 This generality is completely untrue.
 The French, in fact, do a much better job than Americans in separating the idea of the American people from the American government.
-Of course there will be some French people who dislike Americans, but most are friendly and polite to their U.S. visitors.
-In fact, French teens and young adults adore and try to emulate Americans.
+Of course there are some French people who dislike Americans, but most are friendly and polite to their U.S. visitors.
+In fact, French teens and young adults often try to emulate Americans.

 03 of 12

 French People Stink

 While you may meet an occasional French person whose body odour would take your breath away, or whose breath stinks of garlic, this is actually quite rare.
 Yes, the French aren't as obsessed as Americans are about daily showers and the scent of soap.
 But most practice perfectly acceptable hygiene, and it is unusual to encounter a person who stinks here.

 The centre of the world’s perfume industry is in Grasse in southern France; and you associate France with perfume as a result.
 Check out more in Versailles at the Courtyard of the Senses (Cour des Senteurs) where it all began.